 Summary: IEA annotation via InterPro mapping.
 HdeB does bind unfolded/aggregation-prone periplasmic proteins under acidic conditions.
 However, its function is better described as a holdase chaperone rather than simple binding.

-Reason: HdeB functions as an ATP-independent holdase that prevents aggregation of periplasmic proteins at acidic pH (PMID:17085547).
-The term GO:0051082 "unfolded protein binding" describes only the binding aspect, not the chaperone holdase function.
-GO:0140309 "unfolded protein carrier activity" (a protein carrier activity that binds to a protein in an unfolded state and escorts it, preventing aggregation) better captures the holdase function.
+Reason: HdeB functions as an ATP-independent holdase chaperone that prevents aggregation of periplasmic proteins at acidic pH (PMID:17085547).
+The term GO:0051082 "unfolded protein binding" describes only the binding aspect, not the chaperone activity.
+GO:0140309 "unfolded protein carrier activity" (a protein carrier activity that binds a protein in an unfolded state, prevents its aggregation, and escorts it to an acceptor or location) better captures the ATP-independent holdase chaperone function and is well supported by the falcon deep research, which independently characterizes HdeB as an "acid-activated, ATP-independent holdase chaperone" that binds unfolding periplasmic proteins and prevents their irreversible aggregation.

 Proposed replacements: